Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: 2D 3D Convolutional Filters for Diffusion and Advection Discretisations

-The 3 by 3 filters implemented in the proposed 2D and 3D convolutional neural networks are shown below based on $\Delta t=0.1s$, $\Delta x=1 \;\text{m}$ and $u=1 \;\text{m}\text{s}^{-1}$.
-2D 5-point stencil (diffusion operator, advection operator in $x$ and advection operator in $y$ in which $u$ and $v$ are the advection velocity components in the increasing $x-$ and $y-$directions)
+The 3 by 3 filters (for 2D) and the 3 by 3 by 3 filters (for 3D) implemented in the proposed convolutional neural networks are shown below based on a constant grid spacing of $\Delta x=\Delta y=\Delta z$, time step $\Delta t$, constant diffusivity $\nu$ and constant advection velocities $u$, $v$ and $w$.

+2D 5-point stencils for the discretised diffusion and advection operators (with the advection operator split into directions $x$ and $y$) - that is, $A^\nu$, $A^u$ and $A^v$ respectively in Equations~\eqref{eq:burgers_point}, \eqref{AAA} and~\eqref{Tn+1}: